Delete the Voting Machines !

 Internet Connection Denied, but Proof Withheld

-Claims that machines are “air-gapped” and free from wireless modems can’t be verified -test results are classified as a state secret.
+Claims that machines are “air-gapped” and free from wireless modems can’t be verified by the public because test results are classified as a state secret.

 No Transparency in Software